Guide to Plagiarism, Research and Referencing

 Do:

 • When using AI-powered writing assistants, critically evaluate their suggestions and incorporate the ideas into your work with proper citation.
-Engaging in critical thinking ensures that you retain control over your learning and accurately reflect your understanding.

 Do Not: